FuelLabs/sway/docs/book/src/forc/plugins/forc_client/forc_call.md

 The following features are planned for future releases:

-- Decode and display logs for contract calls
 - Support direct transfer of asset(s) to addresses
 - Function signature based calls without ABI
 - Raw calldata input support